The most popular design thinking strategy is BS

 According to Warren, for P&G HMW led to creating a new soap to compete with other companies.
 The Google Design Sprint site states that teams use HMW during the “understand” phase.
 At IDEO, blog posts provide examples of using HMW to address modern issues like urbanization—which IDEO refers to as “wicked problems”—problems that are so complex there is no right or wrong answer.

 So, take a wild guess at what Basadur, Warren, Brown, and Adams have in common.
 That’s right, they’re all white men.
 Which means that the leaders championing this mechanism across multiple decades and industries are bringing multiple layers of unacknowledged privilege to every HMW discussion.
 Now, 20 years later, the upper echelons of design are still mostly white and mostly male.
 In the latest Design Census, which polled 10,000 designers in the United States, 71% of respondents identified as white, and only 11% of women designers held leadership positions.
+When everyone in the room is from the same culture, class, schools, gender, and nationalities, they tend to put out things that reinforce existing hierarchies and power structures.

 This inequity in the field directly affects which products come to market.
 Caroline Criado Perez’s research documents all the ways that design privileges men in both physical and digital spaces.
 It’s the reason why car crashes were more deadly for women until recently.
 It’s the reason that ill-fitting personal protective equipment—from masks to work vests—put the lives of women and people of color at risk.
 It’s the reason why digital harm is on the rise as social platforms are often not safe for women and people of color.
 These glaring oversights occur because the teams of designers, engineers, and coders are often homogenous in life, class, and ethnic backgrounds, led more often than not by white leaders, and they end up designing for what they know: people like themselves.
 Design can be life or death.
 And tools like HMW exacerbate how design reflects the needs of those who are in positions of power.

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.